September 29, 2024

 Client boilerplate

-A client will consistent of an objectStorage implementation and a possibly empty *transaction.
+A client will consist of an objectStorage implementation and a possibly empty *transaction.
 Empty meaning there is no current transaction.

 type client struct {